 Member of either York County Audubon or Laudholm Trust?
 Use the "member" price.

 - Non-Members: $25.00

-The winter landscape is a fabulous time to connect with the lives of our local wildlife.
-Mammals, birds (even winter insects) leave behind tracks, trails and signs of their presence.
-Spend the morning with certified wildlife tracker Dan Gardoqui of White Pine Programs learning to interpret the abundant clues of our wild neighbors.
-Participants should be dressed to be outdoors for the entire three hours - regardless of temperature.
+The winter landscape is a wonderful time to connect with the lives of our local wildlife.
+Mammals, birds, and even insects leave behind tracks, trails and signs of their presence.
+Spend the morning with certified wildlife tracker Dan Gardoqui, learning to interpret the abundant clues of our wild neighbors.
+Participants should be dressed to be outdoors for the entire 3 hours - regardless of temperature.
 Dress in layers.
 Bring snacks and a drink.
 Program runs regardless of snow cover.
+Snow date is Sunday, February 23.
 For adults & interested teens.
-Group size limited to 15 people.
-Presented in partnership with York County Audubon.
+Group size is limited to 15 people.